zaksabeast/CaptureSight/README.md

 ## Building

-All libraries [listed in Plutonium's readme](https://github.com/XorTroll/Plutonium#what-is-plutonium), devkitPro, and libnx will be needed to build this tool.
+DevkitPro and libnx will be needed to build this tool.

 After installing those, run `make`.